martinmulei/martinmulei/README.md

 ---

-*This README presents executive-level financial analytics expertise, interactive portfolio projects, and dashboard-style layout for hiring managers.*
+*This README is structured to reflect executive-level financial analytics expertise with interactive, dashboard-style layout for hiring managers.*